 School should be a place of learning first and foremost—somewhere children feel comfortable, safe, and free to explore.
 In order to give our students this type of school environment, we need to address the very real issue of school security, namely classroom door locks and how they play a role in facilities management.

-But first, we have to consider which of these options is truly the best school door lock to defend against an active shooter emergency.
+But first, we have to consider which of these options is truly the best school door lock to defend against an extreme situation, such as an active shooter emergency.

 There were more school shootings in 2022 than there have been in any year since the 1999 Columbine shooting, according to the U.S. Secret Service and the U.S. Department of Education.
 So much so that gun violence is now the leading cause of death among American children and teens.